Electropolishing: Theory, Application, and Industrial Use

 Is electropolishing suitable for all metal surfaces?

-However, our polishing equipment is suitable for stainless steel welds and surfaces only.
+However, Cougartron electropolishing equipment is suitable for stainless steel welds and surfaces only.
 The reason is quite simple.
 By utilizing a portable power source instead of electrolytic baths, we intentionally sacrificed some of the versatility for more flexibility and improved focus on stainless steel treatment.

 Stainless steel is, after all, widely used and appreciated for its attractive appearance so we decided to prioritize this alloy over other metal types.
 When it comes to industrial production, stainless steel is, among other metals, most often subjected to electropolishing.

-In addition to electropolishing, Cougartron machines are also capable of effective weld cleaning and electromarking*.
+In addition to electropolishing, Cougartron machines are also capable of effective electrolytic weld cleaning and marking (All Cougartron machines can mark metal surfaces when equipped with the Cougartron Etching Set).

 Namely, both methods can remove contaminants, passivate the surface simultaneously, and prevent future corrosion.